shalvah/simple-db/README.md

 ```

 A simple test app using the library can be found [here] (https://github.com/Shalvah/dbtest).

-# More complex databases
-If your app's database needs are more complex, you may override other methods in the `SimpleContentProvider` class as needed (for instance, if you need to define a custom `sortOrder`.
-Future updates may provide a simpler interface for you to do this.)

 # Features
 * Foreign key support.
 Simpledb also automatically sets an fk column to be on-null if referencing an "_id" column; otherwise, you'll have to do that yourself or risk getting an SQL error